Mount Arbel

-There are four villages on the mountain: Kfar Zeitim, Arbel, Kfar Hittim, and Mitzpa.
-The peak, at 181 metres above sea level (380 metres above the surrounding area), dominates the surroundings (much of the area is below sea level), and from the lookout atop the mountain, almost all of the Galilee is visible including Safed, as well Tiberias and most of the Sea of Galilee, and the slopes of the Golan Heights on the other side of the Sea.
+Mount Arbel overlooks four villages: Kfar Zeitim, Arbel, Kfar Hittim, and Mitzpa.
+The peak, at 181 metres above sea level (380 metres above the surrounding area), dominates the surroundings (much of the area is below sea level), and from the lookout atop the mountain, almost all of the Galilee is visible including Safed, as well as Tiberias and most of the Sea of Galilee, and the slopes of the Golan Heights on the other side of the Sea.

 History

 Dug into the mountain are a number of documented Jewish cliff dwellings, expanded from natural caves, dating back to the Second Temple period.
 The inhabitants built ritual baths and water cisterns.
 At different times, the caves were fortified and connected by an internal staircase.
 Some Jews also lived in houses built on top of the mountain.